Jerry Fisher: Family

-Jerry was born to Virgil A. Fisher and Fay Lucas (maiden).
-He was married to Barbara Ross (born 1944) in 1962.
-They divorced and he later married Melva Lee Luke (maiden; born 1947) who had graduated in 1965 from Bay High School, Bay Saint Louis.
-Barbara and Jerry had a son, Anthony J. (Tony) Fisher (born 1964).
+Jerry was born to Virgil A. Fisher and Fay Lucas 'nee.
+He was married to Barbara Ross in 1962.
+They divorced and he later married Melva Lee Luke (maiden) who had graduated in 1965 from Bay High School, Bay Saint Louis.
+Barbara and Jerry had a son, Anthony J. (Tony) Fisher.
 Melva and Jerry had no children.
 They currently spend their summers in Colorado hiking and exploring the high country near their summer place on the western slope of the Rockies.
 When winter comes, they are back enjoying the islands and the excellent saltwater fishing on the Gulf Coast of Mississippi.